Changes Book Prize

-Established in 2022, the Changes Book Prize awards $10,000 and publication for a first or second collection of poems.
-In addition to the cash prize, winners receive a fairer-than-standard publishing contract, national distribution, extensive advertising and publicity, and a NYC launch event for their book.
-In its first two years the prize was judged by Nobel Laureate Louise Glück.
-Click here to read about last year’s winners and finalists.
-This year’s winning manuscript will be selected by Eileen Myles.
+Established in 2022 to champion innovative work by emerging poets, the Changes Book Prize awards $10,000 and publication for a first or second collection of poems.
+In addition to the cash prize, winners receive international distribution and a launch event in NYC.
+In its first three years, the prize has been judged by some of the most distinguished voices in contemporary poetry, including Louise Glück, Eileen Myles, and Terrance Hayes.

 Contest Guidelines